 The Group manages sufficient cash and cash equivalents so as to cope with its operations and mitigate the effects of fluctuations in cash flows.
-The Group's management supervises the banking facilities and ensures in compliance with the terms of the loan agreements.
+The Group' s management supervises the banking facilities and ensures in compliance with the terms of the loan agreements.

-Please refer to note 6(k) and 6(l) for unused short-term bank facilities as of December 31, 2022 and 2021.
+Please refer to note 6(k) and 6(l) for unused short-term and long-term bank facilities as of December 31, 2023 and 2022.